adelphi-ed-tech/au-courses/courses/multimedia-studio.md

 _Refer to these criteria for the evaluation of your multimedia project._

 #### Originality & innovation
-Teams will gain points based on the originality of their project.
 Does the project take a novel approach to teaching with digital media?
 Does it combine existing practices in new ways, for a new effect?
 Does it address an important topic, or hard to teach concept that is relevant to the topic of the studio?
 In other words, how _important_ is the learning